Goal setting and making changes

 • Set a goal that's really important to you and write it down.

-• Work on one change at a time, again it's about doing something that you can achieve and feel good about before working on a second goal.
+• Work on one change at a time, again it's about doing something you can achieve and feel good about before working on a second goal.

 • Be prepared to ask for support.
 This might be somebody: